jhparkland/GreenAccounter/README.md

 2. Push the Docker image to your cloud provider
 3. Deploy one Docker instance per region

-Each re
-gion operates independently and processes region-specific electricity data.
+Each region operates independently and processes region-specific electricity data.